rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 offset once and store that value.

 ##Determining the position of the images##
-Initially this sounds very simple, we can just test the offsetTop of the images and store the values in the array, but upon further investigation this presents a problem.
+Initially this sounds very simple, on page-load we can just grab the offsetTop of the images and store the values in the array, but upon further investigation this presents a problem.
 When we scroll to an image and it loads in, it pushes the content below further down the page, rendering the remaning offset values invalid.